 - Quotes and/or logos from magazines or blogs

 - Expert reviews or recommendations (such as “9 out of 10 dentists recommend it”)

 In short, you’re basically looking for anything from a third-party source that gives your product greater credibility.

 Shorten the sales cycle, improve bottom line metrics

-Companies that create an easy buying process are 62% more likely to win a high-quality sale.
-A solid sales and marketing funnel, targeted at the right buyer personas, can help find new customers, move them through the decision stage, and turn them into paying customers.
+A solid sales and marketing funnel, targeted at the right buyer personas, can help you find new customers, move them through the decision-making stages, and turn them into paying customers.

-If you’ve been following along, you should have everything you need to finalize your high-converting ecommerce product page design.
-Just take the assets you created from each of the 10 steps and build them into a winning ecommerce product page.
+Just take the assets you created from each of the 10 steps above and build them into a winning ecommerce product page.
 Going step by step will ensure you don’t forget any of these important conversion-boosting elements or ecommerce metrics.
-You can also download a sales funnel template to skip the building process.

 Sales funnel FAQ

 What is a sales funnel system?